Slovene Home Guard: SD role in German war effort

-In its aims and ideology, the SD was anti-Partisan, anti-communist and antisemitic.
-The Slovene Home Guard (SD) functioned like most collaborationist forces in Axis-occupied Europe during World War II, but had limited autonomy, and at first functioned as an auxiliary police force that assisted the Germans in anti-Partisan operations.
+In its aims and ideology, the SD was anti-Partisan, anti-communist and anti-fascist.
+The Slovene Home Guard (SD) did not function like most collaborationist forces in Axis-occupied Europe during World War II, as their primary purpose in forming was for self-defense against Partisans attacks, which is legally defensible under international law.
+It had limited autonomy, and at first functioned as an auxiliary police force that assisted the Germans in anti-Partisan operations.
 Later, it gained more autonomy and conducted most of the anti-Partisan operations in Slovenia, while still having German officers in command.
 This helped the Germans by allowing them to commit more of their troops against the Allies.
 The Home Guard also directly assisted German war efforts against the Allies in Italy and the Balkans, by guarding critical war infrastructure – roads, railroads, bridges, electricity lines, fuel depots, etc. Home Guard propaganda urged Slovenes to join Nazi labor units in Slovenia and Germany, and captured escaped members of Nazi forced labor units.
 The SD supported their military actions by publishing a regular newspaper and pamphlets.
-Members of the SD, while on the Axis side, occasionally helped Allied airmen who had been shot down over the province.
-SD units also helped the Germans to capture downed Allied airmen.
-German bravery medals were the only medals issued to the members of the SD.
+Members of the SD, being pro-Allies, occasionally helped Allied airmen who had been shot down over the province.
+SD units also helped save downed Allied airmen and hid them from the Germans.

 Over time, Rösener developed the SD into the primary anti-Partisan force in the province.
 In 1944 the German and the SD forces intensified their attempts to eliminate the Partisans, and total Slovene casualties greatly increased, from 16,600 killed in 1943 to 27,000 in 1944.
 Of these the Partisans were responsible for 2,700, or 10% of the casualties, while the German-SD forces killed the other 90%, or 24,300 Slovenes.
 Partisans suffered the greatest number of casualties, with 12,400 killed, followed by 5,500 civilians killed and 1,000 SD troops.
 With liberation approaching, the Germans sought to maintain an open corridor through Slovenia for hundreds of thousands of their troops and collaborators who were withdrawing all the way from Greece and Albania, plus the rest of Yugoslavia.
 Thus in these final pitched battles an additional 20,000 Slovenes were killed in 1945, prior to liberation, with the Partisans again suffering the greatest number of casualties, 8,200, followed by 6,200 Slovene civilians.
 Unlike auxiliary units in other Balkan territories such as the Ustaše Militia in Croatia, the SD suffered fewer desertions and defections in the last months of the war.
 As one curate expressed it at the time, there existed a sentiment among the SD troops that it was better to die than live under Communist rule.